 The next step is to create a detailed schedule for a week and try to use the knowledge from the inventory to adjust the time spent on various activities to obtain the correct balance.
 This can be done on a piece of paper, though the disadvantage is that it is not easy to change it in response to the inevitable things that pop up during the week to knock the schedule off track.
 Flexibility to re-arrange the schedule to compensate for the unforeseen is a major benefit to maintaining effective time management.
 Software that allows scheduling can be a major asset in this regard.

-However, all students have notebook computers that are loaded with Microsoft Outlook.
+Stevens students have access to a number of software programs, including Microsoft Outlook.
 Outlook has a number of functions such as email, exchanging information etc., but for these purpose the key ones are the Calendar and the Task List functions.
 Students are strongly urged to use Outlook to create a schedule if you do not use another tool.

 Using Microsoft Outlook